 The USDA divides all of America into 13 winter climate zones with zone 1 being the coldest.
 It further divides each zone into "a" and "b" areas with "a" being the coldest.
 For more about USDA zones, please read Getting Started: USDA Plant Hardiness Zones.

 In botany, hardiness most often refers to the ability of a plant's roots to survive winter cold for re-emergence the following growing season.
 USDA zones only consider average minimum winter temperatures.

 Finding Zone 6

 The interactive USDA Plant Hardiness Zone Map uses two shades of woodland green to indicate zones 6a and 6b.
-At Flowers by the Sea, we do not use these subzones, because many factors affect a sage's success -- such as microclimates and beneficial placement in a yard -- and some may be more important than a half-zone difference.
+At Flowers by the Sea, we use the broader classification of the zone number and do not use the subzones indicated by the letters "a" and "b."
+This is because many factors affect a sage's success -- such as microclimates and beneficial placement in a yard -- and some may be more important than a half-zone difference.

 Zone information is important but is not precise in predicting a plant's survival.
 For example, gardeners who like to experiment with cold tolerance often will try growing Salvias one zone warmer than the zone in which they live.
 They may place such a plant near a sunny brick wall, heavily mulch it in winter or provide other protection.

 Think of zone 6 as a belt curving under the belly of chillier zone 5.
 Beginning in north central Washington, zone 6 swings downward through the Pacific Northwest into the Southwest, then across the northern tip of the Texas Panhandle through the lower Midwest.
 From Kentucky and Ohio, it travels north to the southern peninsula of Michigan and also swings northeast to Massachusetts.

 Each of the 1000-some sages in the Salvia genus has its own range of hardiness zones.
 However, one thing that almost all have in common is the need for well-drained soil to avoid root rot.